Commercial battery storage · Vietnam

 Solar + BESS for factories

 Large roof, narrow tariff spread.
 BESS alone doesn't pay back on manufacturing tariff — solar has to lead, with BESS layered on for evening tail and Circular 09 FiT premium on the integrated system.
-Solar PPA economics on manufacturing tariff are near-untouched by Decision 963 — 95% of solar self-consumes against the unchanged standard rate.
+Decision 963 will reduce pure-solar PPA economics by up to 20% when it takes effect (operational data anchored); pairing the array with a small battery offsets much of that and keeps solar attractive.
 For export manufacturers, the same system delivers I-RECs against Scope 2 emissions — buyer-mandated decarbonisation, not just payback.

 Circular 09/2025/TT-BCT · integrated solar+BESS FiT premium · I-RECs via Decree 58